Pricing

 Katalon Software Testing Solution: Shortening Your Web’s Time-to-Market

 Katalon brings you a complete solution for web quality management.
-Supporting API, UI and cross-browser automated testing, Katalon helps:
+Supporting API, UI and cross-browser automated testing, Katalon provides you with: